Norman Borlaug: Honors and awards

-Borlaug was also featured in an episode of Penn & Teller: Bullshit!, where he was referred to as the "Greatest Human Being That Ever Lived".
-In that episode, Penn & Teller play a card game where each card depicts a great person in history.
-Each player picks a few cards at random, and bets on whether one thinks one's card shows a greater person than the other players' cards based on a characterization such as humanitarianism or scientific achievement.
-Penn gets Norman Borlaug, and proceeds to bet all his chips, his house, his rings, his watch, and essentially everything he's ever owned.
-He wins because, as he says, "Norman is the greatest human being, and you've probably never heard of him."
-In the episode—the topic of which was genetically altered food—he is credited with saving the lives of over a billion people.
+The stained-glass World Peace Window at St. Mark's Episcopal Cathedral in Minneapolis, Minnesota, depicts "peace makers" of the 20th century, including Norman Borlaug.

 In August 2006, Dr. Leon Hesser published The Man Who Fed the World: Nobel Peace Prize Laureate Norman Borlaug and His Battle to End World Hunger, an account of Borlaug's life and work.
 On August 4, the book received the 2006 Print of Peace award, as part of International Read For Peace Week.
 Borlaug is also the subject of the documentary film The Man Who Tried to Feed the World which first aired on American Experience on April 21, 2020.

 On September 27, 2006, the United States Senate by unanimous consent passed the Congressional Tribute to Dr. Norman E. Borlaug Act of 2006.
 The act authorizes that Borlaug be awarded America's highest civilian award, the Congressional Gold Medal.
 On December 6, 2006, the House of Representatives passed the measure by voice vote.
 President George Bush signed the bill into law on December 14, 2006, and it became Public Law Number 109–395.
 According to the act, "the number of lives Dr. Borlaug has saved [is] more than a billion people" The act authorizes the Secretary of the Treasury to strike and sell duplicates of the medal in bronze.
 He was presented with the medal on July 17, 2007.

 Borlaug was a foreign fellow of the Bangladesh Academy of Sciences.